-A plan for stormwater, drainage, grading, erosion and sedimentation control shall be submitted for all Subdivision of four (4) or more lots and when any new road construction is planned, and shall be required for other Subdivisions including those less than four (4) lots if, in the opinion of the Planning Board there are conditions or characteristics of the site and surrounding area that warrant attention regarding these matters.
+A plan for storm water, drainage, grading, erosion and sedimentation control shall be submitted for all Site Plans containing four (4) or more buildings and when any new road or parking area construction is planned, and shall be required for other Site Plans including those containing less than four (4) buildings if, in the opinion of the Planning Board there are conditions or characteristics of the site and surrounding area that warrant attention regarding these matters.
 Such matters may include but are not limited to the following:

-- 1) Installation of fill - 2) Alternation of the natural topography and slopes - 3) Removal of earthen materials - 4) Installation of underground utilities - 5) Cumulative disturbed surface area, which exceeds 20,000 square feet. - 6) Construction or alteration of a street, road or driveway. - 7) Disturbed environmentally sensitive areas including but not limited to wetlands, water courses, flood plain - 8) A state permit may be required for disturbances which affects drainage, wetlands, shoreline, or water features - 9) Standard agricultural and timber harvesting practices are exempt from these regulations - 10) Or when otherwise determined by the Planning Board to be warranted.
+- 1) Installation of fill; - 2) Alternation of the natural topography and slopes; - 3) Removal of earthen materials; - 4) Installation of underground utilities; - 5) Cumulative disturbed surface area, which exceeds twenty thousand (20,000) square feet; - 6) Construction or alteration of a street, road or driveway; - 7) Disturbed environmentally sensitive areas including but not limited to wetlands, water courses, floodplain; - 8) All appropriate NHDES permits required for disturbances which affect drainage, wetlands, shoreline, or water features; - 9) Standard agricultural and timber harvesting practices are exempt from these regulations; or, - 10) When otherwise determined by the Planning Board to be warranted.